Dealing with Loneliness Part 2: Practical Application

 Loneliness is the feeling of being alone, forsaken, and/or forgotten.
 There are times in everyone’s life that we feel empty and lacking in companionship, often accompanied by thoughts of “No one cares” or “I’m all alone.”
-As the Scripture references above give evidence, loneliness is no “respecter of persons.”
+As the Scripture references in the previous article give evidence, loneliness is no “respecter of persons.”
 It afflicts individuals without regard to a person’s spiritual condition or relationship with God.

 Understanding and applying what the Bible says about loneliness can be a very effective remedy.
 Some passages are designed to show practical ways to reduce our times of loneliness, although we may be required to use the Word as a mirror for self-examination in order to bring about a necessary change.
 James 1:25, “But whoso looketh into the perfect law of liberty, and continueth therein, he being not a forgetful hearer, but a doer of the work, this man shall be blessed in his deed.”
 Other passages will help us gain emotional and spiritual strength in preparation for those times when we cannot avoid being alone.
 Philippians 4:13, “I can do all things through Christ which [who] strengtheneth me.”
 Because God created each of us, we can take great comfort that He knows our needs, our strengths, and our weaknesses.
 Psalm 103:13-14, “Like as a father pitieth his children, so the LORD pitieth them that fear him.
 For he knoweth our frame; he remembereth that we are dust.”

 Because loneliness can come from a variety of sources, identifying the factors that cause it is a very important step.
 In this section we’ll review some of the most common causes of loneliness so that we can more clearly identify helpful strategies for dealing with them.